-These requirements can be achieved by guaranteeing the highest possible hierarchical position for the Supervisory Board, and by providing for reporting to the company's highest operational management, or to the Board of Directors as a whole.
+These requirements can be achieved by guaranteeing the highest possible hierarchical position for the Supervisory Board, and by providing for reporting to the company's highest operational management, or to the Sole Director.
 For the purposes of independence, it is also essential that the Supervisory Board is not assigned operational tasks, which would compromise its objectivity of judgement with reference to checks on conduct and the effectiveness of the Model.